 - The multi-density foams in your seat cushion will provide support and pressure distribution.
 The soft-top comfort layer should be positioned over a firm base.
 This is essential!

-- Seat cushions that are molded to the body shape are very comfortable.
-Moreover, these cushions should slope the hips toward the knees to increase the trunk-to-thigh ratio, providing adequate support for bony prominences.
+- Great seat cushions that are molded to the body shape are very comfortable.
+Moreover, a cushion pillow should slope the hips toward the knees to increase the trunk-to-thigh ratio, providing adequate support for bony prominences.

 - The seat cushion should stabilize your spine and engage your core as you sit.
 It might seem counterintuitive, but dispersing your weight over your core, not your spine, will make you more comfortable.
 This way, you will load and move from your hips while seated, thus stabilizing your spine.